modelstar-labs/website-querystar-io/docs/tutorials/social-alert/index.md

 post = qs.triggers.reddit.new_message("spacex")
 ```

-This means, every time, a new comment that contains "spacex" is posted on Reddit, the function will return data, like:
+This means, every time a new comment that contains "spacex" is posted on Reddit, the data will be returned, e.g.:

 ```json
 {